Disclaimer: People reading health related information on cleanairtas.com should work out what is best for them and act accordingly.

 Jun 12, 2020 - Face masks highly effective against Covid-19, new evidence suggests.

-Three new studies from Germany, Britain and the United States have indicated face masks are
+Three new studies from Germany, Britain and the United States have indicated face masks are highly effective in stopping the spread of coronavirus from person to person.

 May 28, 2020 - A new perspective underscores the effectiveness of wearing a mask — even indoors, even if you’re staying six feet apart